idiap/facereclib/docs/baselines.rst

 The communication between two steps is file-based.
 The output of one step usually serves as the input of the subsequent step(s).
-Depending on the algorithm, some of the steps is not applicable/available.
+Depending on the algorithm, some of the steps are not applicable/available.
 E.g. most of the feature extractors do not need a special training step, or some algorithms do not require a subspace projection.
 In these cases, the according steps are skipped.
 The |project| takes care that always the correct files are forwarded to the subsequent steps.